ldizo/register-app-argoCD/README.md

     - Check the box on "Lightweight checkout"
     - Click now on "Apply" and then you click on "Save"
-    - Now go up and click on **Build now**  (No build trigger yet for now)
+    - Now go up and click on **Build now**  (No build trigger yet for now) -
+(4) Install and Configure Sonarqube
+-
+- So, go to the console and create a Sonarqube VM Instance.
+So click on "Launch Instance"
+  - Name: **Sonarqube**
+  - OS: **Ubuntu**
+  -